hackerunion/root/home/guest/docs/the_guide.md

 ###	Core Concepts

-The following sections discuss a number of concepts.
-First among these is the **server**: a node application running on Linux that has full access to the underlying operating system.
-We sometimes use the word "server" to refer to the operating system as well.
+The first and most significant concept is the **server**: a node application running on Linux that has full access to the underlying operating system.

+We sometimes use the word "server" to refer to the operating system as well as the node application.
 When we're specifically referring to the node application, we'll identify it as the **kernel**.
 When we're specifically referring to the operating system, we'll identify it as the **OS**.

 We'll also discuss **paths**.
 These correspond to directories and files within the server's file system.